-A child's position on the waiting list will be determined solely in accordance with the oversubscription criteria, in order of priority, as set out in categories [1-6].
-Where places become vacant they will be allocated to children on the waiting list in accordance with the published oversubscription criteria [1-6] above.
+A child's position on the waiting list will be determined solely in accordance with the oversubscription criteria, in order of priority, as set out in categories [1 - 7] above.
+Where places become vacant they will be allocated to children on the waiting list in accordance with the published oversubscription criteria [1 - 7] above.